veraison/docs/demo/cca/manual-end-to-end.md

 * One need to install jq and curl.

-* For build to succeed one needs to install following packages:
+* For build to succeed, one needs to install following packages:
 1. protoc-gen-go with version v1.26
 2. protoc-gen-go-grpc version v1.1
 3. protoc-gen-go-json version v1.1.0